Direct Aid Program (DAP)

 Australia’s Direct Aid Program (DAP) is a flexible, small grants scheme supporting development activities in approximately 45 countries.
 Funding is available on a not-for-profit basis to individuals, community groups, NGOs and other entities engaged in development activities.

-Applications for funding of projects in Ukraine for 2017-2018 is now open.
+Applications for funding of projects in Ukraine for 2017-2018 are now closed.

 DAP in Ukraine 2016-2017